mboya/mpesa_connect/README.md

 Values you need from your Safaricom app

-- key and secret: this is for the approved app
+- `key` and `secret`: this is for the approved app
-- security_password: generated from the sandbox tool for encrypting Security Credential (Shortcode 1)
+- `security_password`: generated from the sandbox tool for encrypting Security Credential (Shortcode 1)

 ```ruby
   client = MpesaConnect::Client.new(key, secret, security_password)